chaconlab/FRODOCK/README.md

-# FRODOCK
 FRODOCK (Fast Rotational DOCKing) generates very efficiently many potential predictions of how  two proteins could interact.
 Here we give a brief overview of the necessary commands to run FRODOCK, but we strongly encourage to follow the tutorials.
-Right now, there are four different executables: </p>
+Right now, there are four different executables:
 <ul>
 <li><a href="#Frodockgrid">frodockgrid</a> to pre-calculate the protein potential maps<a href="#Frodockgrid">.</a></li>
 <li><a href="#Frodock">frodock</a> to perform the protein protein docking 6D exhaustive search.</li>
 <li><a href="#Frodockcluster">frodockcluster</a>  for clustering frodock's raw predictions.</li>
 <li><a href="#Frodockview">frodockview </a>for displaying solutions and creating pdb solutions.</li>
 </ul>

-## FRODOCKGRID - precomputing potential maps
+#### FRODOCKGRID - precomputing potential maps

 To create the potential maps that will be used for scoring during the docking process, enter the following command at the prompt:
 <div class="box-content">frodockgrid &lt;pdb&gt;   -m &lt;int&gt;</div>